A Sniping Mission is when the player is tasked with using a long-range weapon

 - Occurs in Hostile Waters.
 An RTS.
 In one of the missions, you have to kill a helicopter pilot without getting too near.
 The only weapon with the necessary range and accuracy is the Rapier.
 An anti-tank laser cannon.

-- Several times in the lightgun game Ghost Squad, with a time limit on taking out all the enemies.
+- Several times in GHOST Squad, with a time limit on taking out all the enemies.
 Mandatory in the first mission, and two optional occasion in the third, one with a thermal sight where you have to shoot through walls.

 - Pretty much every variation on "The Hunted President" maps from Team Fortress limited the assassin team to Snipers.
 Although they also had submachine guns, too.